JawaraGordon/free-throw-counter/README.md

 ## Sure Shot! is a JavaScript application that helps basketball players track their free throw workouts.

 ## The app allows users to set a goal for their free throw attempts then input their made and missed attempts using a form.
 The app gives the user feedback by displaying a message based on how well they did.
+The app will keep track of and display your High Score along with your Game Score.
+You can view a chart that shows a bar graph of your goal, made and missed attempts.

 ## Features

 - Set a goal for free throw attempts
 - Input made and missed attempts
+- Try to beat your High Score
-- Track progress towards goal
+- Track progress towards your goal
-- View your progress on a dynamic bar graph chart
+- View progress on a dynamic bar graph chart
+- Get feedback on your performance with messages
-- User-friendly interface
+- Mobile responsive interface

 ## Version Updates

-### 0.1
+### 0.6

-- Added a Scoreboard that displays your made shots
+- Added a state management system to kep track of your high score during a session
-- Created a function that resets the high-score on reset
+- High Score resets on page reload

-### 0.2

-- Updated the scoreboard to reset when the made shot input value is empty

-### 0.3

-- Added a chart that displays your free throw goal, made and missed attempts
+- Added a Game Score section to the scoreboard that will display your score for that game only
+- Game Score resets when you click or tap the reset button

+### 0.5

+- Bug fixes:
+- Scoreboard spacing fixed
+- Toggle chart switch works on first attempt

 ### 0.4